YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSRVFIL
 -----------------

-GTMSECSHRSRVFIL, xxxx: yyyy; Attempt to service request failed.
-Client ID: zzzz, mesg type: aaaa, file: bbbb
+GTMSECSHRSRVFIL, xxxx: yyyy - Attempt to service request failed. client id: zzzz, mesg type: aaaafile: bbbb

 GTMSECSHR Warning: This indicates that the GTMSECSHR was unable to complete the request of the YottaDB client.